ruchadaware18/ai-assisted-devops-vm-health-check/README.md

 # 🛡️ AI-Assisted DevOps: VM Health Check & Automation

 This project demonstrates a practical **AI-assisted DevOps use case** that checks the **health of a Virtual Machine** (VM) by monitoring critical metrics like CPU, Memory, and Disk usage.
 It includes:
+- 🤖 Used Github Copilot Workspace to generate the initial `vm_health_check.sh` Bash script from a natural language prompt
 - ✅ A Bash script with CLI argument support
 - 🐳 Dockerization of the script
 - ⏱️ Cron job for automated periodic health checks